nwtime/ntpwww/content/en/archives/4.2.8-series/howto.md

 <code>**./ntpd/ntp_control.c**</code>

 : The <code>clocktypes</code> array is used for certain control message displays functions.
-It should be initialized with the reference clock class assigned to the driver, as per the NTP specification RFC-1305.
+It should be initialized with the reference clock class assigned to the driver, as per the NTP specification [RFC 1305](/reflib/rfc/rfc1305/rfc1305b.pdf).
 See the <code>./include/ntp_control.h</code> header file for the assigned classes.

 <code>**./ntpd/refclock_conf.c**</code>